karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

     }
 ```

-This is a simple example of what you can do with the conditional operators, but there are capable of more things like excluding files based on a symbol or use a symbol value to compute another one.
+This is just a simple example of what you can achieve with conditional operators, but they are capable of more things, like excluding files based on a symbol or using a symbol value to compute another one.

 If you want to read more about it, the following link is the official documentation:
 - https://github.com/dotnet/templating/wiki/Conditional-processing-and-comment-syntax

 # **Try to build a generic enough dockerfile, and also avoid Container support for .NET SDK**

-If you're working with containers, it's beneficial to include a Dockerfile in your application template.
-Aim to make this Dockerfile generic enough to function seamlessly with most applications created using the template.
+If you're working with containers, it's beneficial to include a Dockerfile in your template.
+Aim to make this Dockerfile generic enough to work with most applications created using the template.
 The goal is to provide a ready-to-use Dockerfile that requires no modification in most of the cases.

 Also, if your company uses some custom elements in their images, such as platform images, ensure to configure them in the Dockerfile.

 To create a .NET image, you have the option to use Container Support for .NET SDK instead of a Dockerfile.
-However, I try to avoid it, basically because it a niche way of creating images that is not widely known.
-In contrast, a Dockerfile follows an industry-standard approach that can be adopted by developers from various backgrounds, whether they are .NET developers, Python developers, or SysAdmins.
+However, I tend to avoid it, mainly because it's a niche method of creating images that is not widely known.
+In contrast, the Dockerfile syntax has become an industry standard known by everyone.
+Nowadays, almost anyone can read and modify a Dockerfile, regardless of whether they are .NET developers, Python developers, or SysAdmins.

-# **Don't disable package dependencies security auditing**
+# **Don't disable the package dependencies security scan**

 Since .NET 8, there was no straightforward method to audit package dependencies for security vulnerabilities inside your app.

 Previously, you could utilize the ``dotnet list package --vulnerable`` command to generate a list of packages with known vulnerabilities.
-However, this required either proactive execution, integration into your CI/CD pipeline, or running it through a Git webhook.
+However, this required a proactive approach,  involving either manually running the command, integrating it into your CI/CD pipeline, or executing it through a Git webhook.

-With .NET 8, package dependency auditing is integrated by default when dotnet restore is executed.
+With .NET 8, package dependency auditing is integrated by default when ``dotnet restore`` is executed.
 By default, a security audit is performed only for top-level dependencies.
 You can customize the security auditing according to your company's needs using the ``NuGetAuditMode`` and ``NuGetAuditLevel`` MSBuild properties.

-This is a really nice feature available starting from NuGet 6.8, the .NET 8 SDK (8.0.100), and Visual Studio 2022 17.8.
-There is no valid reason to disable this feature in your templates.
+This is a really nice feature available starting from NuGet 6.8, the .NET 8 SDK, and Visual Studio 2022 17.8.
+And there is no valid reason to disable this feature in your templates.
 Personally, I prefer to configure ``NuGetAuditMode`` to include auditing for transitive dependencies as well.
 However, if you believe this might be excessive for your needs, at the very least, keep the default configuration.

-# **Add a preconfigured nuget.config and use the packageSourceMapping section**
+# **Add a preconfigured nuget.config and utilize the packageSourceMapping section**

-You should always put a nuget.config in your application templates.
-Basically because

 You should always include a ``nuget.config`` file in your templates.
 But even more so if you use a private feed.
 Creating a new application using a template and getting a dozen package errors, and having to investigate the source of each package, is a hassle.

 Another topic you should include in the ``nuget.config``, especially if you work with a private NuGet feed, is the ``packageSourceMapping`` section.
 This section allows us to define the source from which to obtain each of our packages, enhancing security against potential package identity spoofing.

-The following code snippet shows an example of a ``nuget.config``, where packages with names that start with ``MTR.*`` and ``MyTechRamblings.*`` are being fetched from my private feed, and the rest from nuget.org.
+The following code snippet shows an example of a ``nuget.config`` where packages with names that start with ``MTR.*`` and ``MyTechRamblings.*`` are being fetched from my private feed, and the rest from nuget.org.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>